ec-jrc/cbm/docs/foi.md

 Heterogeneity thresholds: in order to exclude the influence of „noise” pixels, the user can specify the heterogeneity thresholds (for example only the FOIs where one class of pixels have a percentage between 30 and 70 is considered heterogeneous).
 Minimum area for clusters selection: the user can specify the minimum area of the cluster that are considered a cardinality issue, in square meters.
 Of example the clusters smaller than 2000 square meters can be considered as not influencing the FOI cardinality.

-6. Run FOI procedure.
-Starts the FOI analysis.
+6. Run the FOI analysis.

 The result of the analysis is represented by three shapefiles that are stored on the “output_data” folder (/cbm/tmp/foi/output_data). name of the shapefile dataset (without extension) that needs to be tested + foih_v1.shp – represents the initial shapefile and during the analysis the following attributes are added: